 The basic definition of a transaction broker is a third-party that offers real estate services to buyers and sellers.
 This differs from a traditional real estate agent because the transaction broker is legally neutral.
 They can assist both the buyer and the seller in a transaction, acting as a mediator between both parties to the deal.

-The role and purpose of a transaction broker can vary from state to state, and not all states allow transaction brokers.
-And if the buyer wants the agent to work intentionally on their behalf as a buyer’s agent, then they must sign an agency agreement with their real estate agent.
+The role and purpose of a transaction brokerage can vary from state to state, and not all states allow transaction brokers.
+If the buyer wants the agent to work intentionally on their behalf as a buyer’s agent, then they must sign an agency agreement with their real estate agent.

 A transaction broker is also not considered a dual agent.
 Dual agency involves an agent or broker that represents both parties simultaneously.
-A transaction broker does not represent either party.
+Quite the opposite, a transaction broker does not represent either party.

-A transaction broker is bound by the same legal and ethical standards as a real estate agent representing individual buyers and sellers.
+The transaction broker is bound by the same legal and ethical standards as a real estate agent representing individual buyers and sellers.
 But rather than individual representation, the transaction broker is an assistant to the transaction for both parties equally.
-And the transaction broker coordinates details rather than negotiating between the buyer and seller.
-They are facilitators.
+The transaction broker is responsible for coordinating details, rather than negotiating between the buyer and seller.
+Essentially, they are facilitators.

 What does a transaction broker do?

-- Helps the buyer prepare an offer on a house, similar to what a buyer’s agent does in this scenario.
+- Helps the buyer prepare an offer on a house, similar to what a buyer’s agent does in this situation.

-- Helps the seller determine a competitive list price, similar to what a seller’s agent does in this scenario.
+- Helps the seller determine a competitive list price, similar to what a seller’s agent does in this situation.

-- Facilitates buyer-seller communication, since the transaction broker is a neutral agent.
+- Facilitates buyer-seller communication, since they are a neutral agent.